archi-max/pyScrapes/readme.md

 ### Working Features

-None yet!
+Only two!
 Don't worry though you can contribute to our code.
 Get started today!
+- Multi-threading: Easily scale your script by overriding just one function (two if using selenium)
+- Saving data: Just put data in queue and it will be saved in a json file!

 ### Potential Features